 BY Therese Pempeña Articles

-The benefits of adapting a paperless payroll system are far from limited to environmental advantages and cutting back on costs.
+The benefits of adopting a paperless payroll system are far from limited to environmental advantages and cutting back on costs.
 Streamlining your payroll system actually keeps your organization functioning at a more efficient level.
 It eliminates the need for more paperwork, allows you to update payroll data in real-time with less errors, and saves office space by storing electronic documents on hard drives.
 Looking to transition from manual payroll to an automated process?
 Here are five steps you can take to implement it in your office.

 A Human Resources Information System or HRIS is a software or online solution that serves as a centralized repository of employee data.
 Depending on the features offered with your platform of choice, you can track attendance, hours worked, leave requests, and more.
 This platform also has the added convenience of remote access.
 Meaning you can update information, approve or deny requests any time, anywhere.
 Best of all, any change you make will be reflected at real- or near real-time.